Bill Van Tichelt: Grant VanTech Kits

 The Grant VanTech Kit Program resulted in an assortment of chassis parts that enabled 100cc Honda, Yamaha or Bridgestone owners to build a serious bike very economically, including the VanTech Harley Baja 100.
 The Van Tech frame was lighter, stronger and handled better than any other small-bore machines of the day.
-Bob Braverman, technical editor of Cycle Guide and an avid motorcycle enthusiast, wrote a series of how-to articles based on various project bikes he completed, such as the VanTech Honda 160 'a go go', the VanTech Honda 450 and the VanTech-framed BSA 441 (441cc) unit single dirt bike.
+Bob Braverman, technical editor of Cycle Guide and an avid motorcycle enthusiast, wrote a series of how-to articles based on various project bikes he completed, such as the VanTech Honda 160 'a go', the VanTech Honda 450 and the VanTech-framed BSA 441 (441cc) unit single dirt bike.

 Bill's reputation for his superior VanTech frames was well known in the industry and led to a collaboration with Gordon Jennings from which they created a prototype VanTech Frame for a Bridgestone 350 GTR.
 The resulting bike was affectionately known as the "son of secret weapon."
 Bill also built another bike for Ray Hook of Blendzall Oil at this time, who was looking for a twin-engine VanTech bike.
 The 250cc VanTech was however, something of a handful to ride, and soon acquired the nickname the "Widowmaker."

 Roehr VanTech Kits

 In 1968, the Grant-VanTech Kits were acquired by the Roehr Brothers (Duane Roehr) and became known as the "Roehr-VanTech" line of frames and chassis kits.
 The use of the Roehr-VanTech kits created such notables as the 1969 VanTech Hodaka 90cc, the Yamaha-VanTech Project II, created as a project bike by Modern Cycle in April 1970 from a Yamaha 125cc engine.
 The bike was supplied with Van Tech Springer forks which were noted as having an impressive degree of adjustment.
 And, the Kawaski VanTech made from a Kawasaki G3TR and road tested by Modern Cycle in September 1970 where it was described as "light as the proverbial feather, and handled awfully fast."

-While VanTech motorcycles may not have become the biggest dirt bike manufacturer in the USA, it was certainly one of the first.
+While VanTech motorcycles may not have become the biggest dirt bike manufacturer in the US, it was certainly one of the first.
 To this day, VanTech motorcycles remain highly collectible vintage American made bikes.

+In recognition of Bill's contributions to motorcycle history, in 2017 Bill VanTichelt was inducted into the Trailblazers Hall of Fame.